A water meter is required for all accounts that receive water and sewer service.

 There are two types of cross-connections: low hazard and high hazard.
 Low hazard is any form of contamination that degrades the quality of water but has no health risks.
 A low hazard contamination may change the color, taste, and/or smell of our water, but will not pose any harm to a person’s health.
 When a contaminant poses the ability to harm health it is then considered a high hazard.
 High hazards may range from minor irritations to the extreme situation of hospitalization or even death.

-Cross-connections are seldom dangerous because our potable water system is pressurized.
-Most of the District’s system has pressures well above 100 PSI.
+Most of the district’s system has pressures well above 100 PSI.
 High pressure is our first and best defense against contaminants entering our clean drinking water.
 However, even in the best system there are situations where high pressure can drop quickly to dangerous levels.
 When the public water system’s pressure does get low, it is then possible for a customer’s system to have greater pressure than the public water supply.
 In other words, there are situations where water can flow from the consumer (possibly unsafe) to the public water system – these are circumstances where backflow can occur.

 Backflow can occur in two ways.
 The most common way is referred to as “back siphonage”.
 Back siphonage is where the pressure in the potable water system drops below zero and begins to pull on the customer’s personal water system.
 Main line breaks for fire suppression demands may cause such a pressure drop.